 Keep in mind!
 Once you choose a health plan, you cannot change plans during the year, unless you move out of the plan’s service area or become eligible for Medicare (in which case you must switch plans).
 If your doctor or hospital leaves your health plan, you must find a new participating provider in your chosen plan.

 Mark the Date!
-Written requests asking for a change or completed annual enrollment forms are due to the GIC no later than a date to be determined.
+Written requests asking for a change or completed annual enrollment forms are due to the GIC no later than TBD.

 This information provided by the Group Insurance Commission .